-5 things to know about assisted living
+5 key things to know about assisted living

 1. There are no doctors on site

-- Nursing homes usually have a medical director who supervises the nursing staff, but the doctor is on call only, not at the location.
+- Nursing homes usually have a medical director who supervises the nursing staff, but the doctor is on call only, not physically at the location.

 - Prepare for base rents to increase yearly due to inflation.

-- Many facilities have extra fees or services priced a la carte.
+- Many communities have extra fees or services priced a la carte.
 This could mean extra charges for medication management, meal delivery for those who don’t visit the dining hall, or for local transportation.

 - Read contracts carefully, ask for details on what to expect in the future, and always ask if there are any other fees that they haven’t already told you about.

 - Don’t be afraid to negotiate!
 You might be able to get some price breaks if you ask before signing any contracts.